naman065/SecyRecruitmentPCLUB/README.md

 ------------------------------------------------------------------------------------------------------------
 d) HOW TO RUN THE CODE
 ----------------------
-* DOWNLOAD THE DATASET FROM DRIVE LINK AND SAVE IT ON YOUR GOOGLE DRIVE AS *dataset* ONLY DONT CHANGE NAMES OR STRUCTURE
+* DOWNLOAD THE MODEL FROM DRIVE LINK https://drive.google.com/file/d/1UOJvWGBaEABec4ov53NoETIvZCZS-T8B/view?usp=sharing or from
+   GitHub AND SAVE IT ON YOUR GOOGLE DRIVE AS IT IS ONLY DONT CHANGE PATH SAVE TO *MyDrive*
-* OPEN THE COLAB file FROM LINK - https://colab.research.google.com/drive/1nT0N2qGaN4mo2p13b_6cJkuh2OHLKsPc?usp=sharing
+* OPEN THE COLAB file FROM LINK - https://colab.research.google.com/drive/16h7HjFHNlYIgwIyLRhnJ9_MIUWZ9slMG?usp=sharingg

-* RUN THE CODE CELL BY CELL AND MOUNT YOUR GOOGLE DRIVE ON COLAB HAVING THE dataset file
+* RUN THE CELL AND MOUNT YOUR GOOGLE DRIVE ON COLAB HAVING THE gender_model.h5 file (please make sure the file path is correct)
-* IN THE LAST CELL (I HAVE PROVIDED MY IMAGE IN A MASK WITH OTHER IMGS) DOWNLOAD IT ON YOUR COMPUTER AND RUN THE CELL AND SELECT THAT IMAGE
+* IN THE CELL (I HAVE PROVIDED MY IMAGE IN A MASK WITH OTHER IMGS) DOWNLOAD IT ON YOUR COMPUTER AND RUN THE CELL AND SELECT THAT IMAGE
   (you can download any random image of a person in mask and select it)
 * THE CODE PREDICTS THE GENDER IN MY CASE MALE:P
-* I HAVE PROVIDED BOTH GRADIO INTERFACE AND A CELL WHICH JUST PREDICS THE OUTPUT BY UPLOADING IMAGE
+* I HAVE PROVIDED BOTH GRADIO INTERFACE
 ---------------------------------------------------------------------------------------------------------------

 --------------------------------------------------------------------------------------------------------------